We are Ben and Bill two gorgeous young boys who were born in April 2018.

 Unfortunately health problems meant he couldn’t look after all of us and called Animal Accident Rescue Unit.
 Sadly by this point our mum was very poorly and the vets were unable to make her better.

-We are lively, curious and playful, all the things kittens should be!
+We are lively, curious and playful, all the things young cats should be!
 We’ve met some children and other animals while living at our fosterers.

 Get in touch – come and meet us!